Jane Digby: Marriages, scandal, and affairs

-Considered promiscuous for her times, Digby was first married to Edward Law, 2nd Baron Ellenborough (later Earl of Ellenborough), who became Governor General of India, on 15 October 1824.
+Digby was first married to Edward Law, 2nd Baron Ellenborough (later Earl of Ellenborough), who became Governor General of India, on 15 October 1824.
 They had one son, Arthur Dudley Law (15 February 1828 – 1 February 1830), who died in infancy.

 After successive affairs with her maternal cousin Colonel George Anson and Prince Felix of Schwarzenberg, she was divorced from Lord Ellenborough in 1830 by an act of Parliament.
-This caused considerable scandal at the time.
-Digby had two children with Felix; Mathilde "Didi" (born 12 November 1829 Basel, Switzerland, and raised by Felix's sister) and Felix (born December 1830 Paris, France) who died just a few weeks after his birth.
+This caused a considerable scandal at the time.
+Digby had two children with Felix: Mathilde "Didi" (born 12 November 1829 Basel, Switzerland, and raised by Felix's sister) and Felix (born December 1830 Paris, France), who died just a few weeks after his birth.
 The affair with Felix ended shortly after the death of their son.

 She then moved on to Germany and became the lover of Ludwig I of Bavaria.
-In Munich, she met Baron Karl von Venningen (6 January 1806 – 10 June 1874).
-They married in November 1833 and had a son, Heribert (27 January 1833 Palermo, Italy – 1885 Munich, Germany), and a daughter, Bertha (4 September 1834 Mannheim, Germany – 22 September 1907).
+In Munich, she met Baron Karl Theodor Heribert von Venningen (1804-1874).
+They married in November 1833 and had a son, Heribert (27 January 1833 Palermo, Italy – 1885 Munich, Germany), and a daughter, Bertha (4 September 1834 Weinheim, Germany – 22 September 1907).

-In 1838, Digby found a new lover in the Greek Count Spyridon Theotokis (born 1805).
+In 1838, Digby found a new lover in the Greek Count Spyridon Theotokis.
 Venningen found out and challenged Theotokis to a duel, in which the latter was wounded.
 Venningen released Digby from their marriage and took care of their children.
 They remained friends for the rest of their lives.

 Though she was not legally divorced from Venningen until 1842, Digby converted to the Greek Orthodox faith and married Theotokis in Marseille, France, in 1841.
 The couple moved to Greece with their son Leonidas (21 March 1840 Paris, France – 1846 Bagni di Lucca, Italy).
 In 1846, after their son's fatal fall off a balcony, Theotokis and Digby divorced.
-Greece's King Otto became her next lover.
+King Otto of Greece became her next lover.

-Subsequently came an affair with a hero of the Greek War of Independence, the Thessalian general Christodoulos Chatzipetros, acting as 'queen' of his army, living in caves, riding horses and hunting in the mountains.
+Subsequently, came an affair with a hero of the Greek War of Independence, the Thessalian general Christodoulos Hatzipetros.
+She acted as 'queen' of his army, living in caves, riding horses, and hunting in the mountains.
 She walked out on him when he was unfaithful.